Understanding the Role of the Department of Buildings in the Life of a Typical NYC Homeowner

 The meaning of Department of Buildings

-If you see any capital letter abbreviations on this page or in an official letter you received from the city and you do not understand them, you can try to look them up on our Violation Codes page with the search tool.
+If you see any capital letter abbreviations on this page or in an official letter you received from the city and you do not understand them, you can try to look them up on our NYC Violation Codes HUB page with the search tool.

 Revised